 Brand advertising contracts establish the fixed price and advertising services to be provided.
 Pursuant to brand advertising contracts, the Company provides advertisement placements on various Website channels and in different formats, including but not limited to banners, links, logos, buttons, rich media and content integration.
 Revenue is recognized ratably over the period the advertising is provided and, as such, the Company considers the services to have been delivered.
-The Company treats all elements of advertising contracts, the Company determines if collectability is reasonably assured.
+The Company treats all elements of advertising contracts as a single unit of accounting for revenue recognition purposes.
+Based upon the Company's credit assessments of its customers prior to entering into contracts, the Company determines if collectability is reasonably assured.
 In situations where collectability is not deemed to be reasonably assured, the company recognizes revenue upon receipt of cash from customers, only after services have been provided and all other criteria for revenue recognition have been met.